minimob/video-ad-demo-android/README.md

    <p>Inline comments have been included in the code of the above two fragments in order to provide clarifications on their implementation.</p>
 <h3>Further resources</h3>
    <p>You can get this demo app on Google Play at: <a href="https://play.google.com/store/apps/details?id=com.minimob.addemos" target="_blank">Minimob demos</a></p>
-   <p>Further integration instructions as well as more detailed information about the parameters used at the JavaScript Ad Tag can be found at the <a href="https://github.com/minimob/video-ad-serving" target="_blank">Minimob video-ad-serving project</a></p>
+   <p>Further integration instructions as well as more detailed information about the parameters used at the JavaScript Ad Tag can be found at the <a href="https://github.com/minimob/video-ad-serving-android" target="_blank">Minimob video-ad-serving-android project</a></p>
 </div>
 <div id="D-adtag-license">
 <h2>License</h2>